silvijj/SuperCashier/README.md

     | more than Rp 200.000 | 5% |
     | more than Rp 300.000 | 8% |
     | more than Rp 500.000 | 10% |

+All feature are compile in several menu, so customer can choose what feature they want use.

 # Flowchart